KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RandomPhoto by skuethe](https://github.com/skuethe/MMM-RandomPhoto)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. No image found.
-4. Typo: Found `Magic Mirror` in file `MMM-RandomPhoto.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `new Date()` in file `MMM-RandomPhoto.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-9. Warning: No LICENSE file.
+1. Warning: No LICENSE file.
-10. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RandomQuotes by Jacopo1891](https://github.com/Jacopo1891/MMM-RandomQuotes)